pantaleon-data/pantaleon-data/README.md

 - **Project A:** Building a customer churn analysis dashboard using Python and Power BI to identify patterns driving customer attrition
 - **Project B:** Conducting a product performance and inventory analysis using SQL to evaluate sales trends and stock movement
-- **Project C:** Developing a customer segmentation model in Python to group customers based on behavioural and purchasing patterns.

 ## 🌱 Currently Learning